savantcare/emr/docs/tech/how.md

 ## Q8) How to reduce boilerplate code?

 Have three types of components?
-TODO:

 1. UI components: Reusable across the whole app.
 They communicate just by using props and events, not holding any application logic.